rishigaddamanugu/BlockCode/README.md

 - Designed for interactive education and creative experimentation.

 #### 🔁 Custom Backpropagation Engine
-- Fully implemented **forward and backward propagation** in NumPy, without relying on PyTorch autograd.
+- Fully implemented **forward and backward propagation** with a mix of NumPy and PyTorch.
 - Real-time visualization of gradient flow, weight updates, and error propagation.
 - Adjustable learning rate, step size, and update frequency for hands-on exploration.